 The Power of Data: How to Use Google Trends

 Google Trends is a tool that shows the search trends of people using Google’s search engine around the world.
 As you may be aware, Google is the most popular search engine in the world, so by analyzing the data offered by this free service you have what is essentially a synthesis of market research and SEO data.
 Whether you are a content marketer, a small business owner, or a project lead for a PR firm – whatever your business is really – Google trends gives you the ability to intelligently and meaningfully communicate with customers base on what they are already thinking about.
+By knowing about a search trend, you can then cater your offerings or content to these specific topics.

 Getting Started With Trends